-Abdominoplasty (frequently called a tummy tuck) is a procedure designed to improve appearance of the abdomen by tightening of abdominal muscles and removing excess skin and fat.
+Abdominoplasty (also known as a tummy tuck) is a procedure designed to improve appearance of the abdomen by tightening of abdominal muscles and removing excess skin and fat.
 It can be performed alone or combined with other procedures - most commonly, liposuction.

 It is one of the most common plastic surgery procedures.
 According to the American Society of Plastic Surgeons ® Statistics Report, there were approximately 116,000 abdominoplasties performed in 2011 in the USA by board-certified plastic surgeons (an 85% increase since 2000).

 This procedure is popular among mothers because it can help restore weakened or separated muscles in the tummy area, creating a smoother, firmer, and flatter abdominal profile.
 Many women choose to combine a tummy tuck with other procedures - such as liposuction, breast augmentation, or breast lift - in what is called a mommy makeover.

 It is also popular among patients (both men and women) who have undergone substantial weight loss, who struggle with excess skin or loose muscle tissue.

 Although safe and effective, a tummy tuck is not a small procedure.
 Patients should expect a few weeks of downtime and plan ahead to ensure a smooth, restful recovery.

 An abdominoplasty is a good option for patients close to their ideal weight who struggle with excess fat and skin and/or problematic muscle tissue.